Around the World in Eighty Days: Background and analysis

 Concerning the final coup de théâtre, Fogg had thought it was one day later than it actually was because he had forgotten that during his journey, he had added a full day to his clock, at the rate of an hour per 15° of longitude crossed.
+A recurring criticism of the book is that Fogg should have known and planned for this phenomenon due to his "exact" nature, despite him being shown to make similar errors elsewhere.
 At the time of publication and until 1884, a de jure International Date Line did not exist.
-If it did, he would have been made aware of the change in date once he reached this line.
-Thus, the day he added to his clock throughout his journey would be removed upon crossing this imaginary line.
+If it did, he would likely have been made aware of the change in date once he reached this line.
+Thus, the day he added to his clock throughout his journey would be removed upon crossing it.
 However, Fogg's mistake would not have been likely to occur in the real world because a de facto date line did exist.
-The UK, India, and the US had the same calendar with different local times.
+The UK, India, and the US had the same calendar despite different local times.
 When he arrived in San Francisco, he would have noticed that the local date was one day earlier than shown in his travel diary.
 Consequently, it is unlikely he would fail to notice that the departure dates of the transcontinental train in San Francisco and of the China steamer in New York were one day earlier than his travel diary.
 He would also somehow have to avoid looking at any newspapers.
 Additionally, in Who Betrays Elizabeth Bennet?, John Sutherland points out that Fogg and company would have to be "deaf, dumb and blind" not to notice how busy the streets were on an apparent "Sunday", with the Sunday Observance Act 1780 still in effect.